-- (a) promote effective competition in markets for ICT services in Papua New Guinea, to be known as the "competition objective", subject to - - (b) promoting the economically efficient use of, and the economically efficient investment in, the facilities by which ICT services may be supplied, to be known as the "efficiency objective".' - 3.4 As the competition objective is 'subject to' the efficiency objective, the Act gives greater weight to ensuring efficient infrastructure investments above greater competition for its own sake. - 3.5 "Effective competition" is not defined in the Act.
+(a) promote effective competition in markets for ICT services in Papua New Guinea, to be known as the "competition objective", subject to -

+- (b) promoting the economically efficient use of, and the economically efficient investment in, the facilities by which ICT services may be supplied, to be known as the "efficiency objective".' - 3.4 As the competition objective is 'subject to' the efficiency objective, the Act gives greater weight to ensuring efficient infrastructure investments above greater competition for its own sake. - 3.5 "Effective competition" is not defined in the Act.
 In Section 45(1) of the ICCC Act "competition" is defined for the purposes of Part VI of that Act (dealing with Competitive Market Conduct) as meaning "workable or effective competition, including competition from imports and exports".
 The term "effective competition" is not further defined or elaborated upon. - 3.6 There is no single concept or benchmark that defines "effective competition" in economic theory.
-It describes the extent of competition, which is different to (and is the outcome of) the process of competition, and refers to the rival behaviours of suppliers in a market that may affect the price or quality or conditions of sale of goods and services.
+It describes the extent of competition, which is different to (and is the outcome of) the process of competition, and refers to the rivalrous behaviours of suppliers in a market that may affect the price or quality or conditions of sale of goods and services.
 Effective competition is generally taken to mean that firms in a market should be subject to a reasonable degree of competitive constraint from actual and potential competitors as well as from customers.
 In short, an effectively competitive market is one where outcomes are determined by market forces and not by individual competitors or by agreements or understandings between competitors.
 One famous formulation stems from the United States:

 'The basic characteristic of effective competition in the economic sense is that no one seller, and no group of sellers acting in concert, has the power to choose its level of profits by giving less and charging more.
-Where there is workable competition, rival sellers, whether existing competitors or new or potential entrants into the field, would keep this power in check by offering or threatening to offer effective inducements.
+Where there is workable competition, rival sellers, whether existing competitors or new or potential entrants into the field, would keep this power in check by offering or threatening to offer effective inducements.'

-3.7 Because the ICCC Act was heavily influenced by the concepts in Australian law and by the Australian Trade Practices Act 1974 in particular, it is appropriate that NICTA should have special regard to the way in which the concept has developed in Australian law.
-In Australia, the Australian Competition and Consumer Commission (ACCC) considers2 that effective competition:
+- 3.7 Because the ICCC Act was heavily influenced by the concepts in Australian law and by the Australian Trade Practices Act, 1974 in particular, it is appropriate that NICTA should have special regard to the way in which the concept has developed in Australian law.
+In Australia, the Australian Competition and Consumer Commission (ACCC) considers2 that effective competition: - is more than the mere threat of competition-it requires that competitors be active in the market, holding a reasonably sustainable market position;

-1 US Attorney General, Department of Justice, 1955, Report of the Attorney General's National Committee to Study the Anti-trust laws (1955), Report, Washington DC, US Government Printing Office.
+1 US Attorney General, Department of Justice, 1955, Report of the Attorney General's National Committee to Study the Anti-trust laws (1955), Report, Washington DC, US Government Printing Office